co822ee/PCR-GLOBWB_error-correction/README.md

-This repository of the research article "Error-correction of streamflow predictions from a global hydrological model using random forests" by Youchen Shen, Jessica Ruijsch, Meng Lu, Edwin Sutanudjaja, Derek Karssenberg from Utrecht University, the Netherlands.
+This is the repository of the research article "Error-correction of streamflow predictions from a global hydrological model using random forests" by Youchen Shen, Jessica Ruijsch, Meng Lu, Edwin Sutanudjaja, Derek Karssenberg from Utrecht University, the Netherlands.

-Here includes all raw observed and simulated data from PCR-GLOBWB, scripts for modelling and analysis for the research where random forests serve as an error-correction model for PCR-GLOBWB streamflow predictions.
+Here includes all observed data and simulated PCR-GLOBWB data, scripts for modelling and analysis for the research where random forests serve as an error-correction model for PCR-GLOBWB streamflow predictions.

 The folder of case_study/R/R_diffStation gives all the R and python scripts for this research project.
 ## Raw data